mongodb-partners/maap-framework/README.md

 ## Environment
 The application is tested with below configurations.
-- Node Version:        **v20.0+**
+- Node Version :        **v20.0+**
-- MongoDB Version (Atlas):     **v7.0 (M10 Cluster Tier)**
+- MongoDB Version (Atlas) :     **v7.0 (M10 Cluster Tier)**

 ## Document Preface
-The MongoDB MAAP Chatbot Framework documentation provides a comprehensive guide for setting up a Retrieval-Augmented Generation (RAG) application using MongoDB and Atlas Vector Search, along with integration options for various MAAP partners.
-This framework is designed to be highly configurable, allowing users to tailor their chatbot applications by simply modifying a YAML configuration file.
+The MongoDB MAAP Framework documentation provides a comprehensive guide for setting up a Retrieval-Augmented Generation (RAG) application using MongoDB and Atlas Vector Search, along with integration options for various MAAP partners.
+This framework is designed to be highly configurable, allowing users to tailor their applications by simply modifying a YAML configuration file.
 The framework supports customization in four key areas: data loaders, embedding models, chat LLM (Large Language Models) models, and post-query re-rankers.

 The setup process begins with cloning the project and installing dependencies.
 This involves navigating to the chatbot directory, building the project locally, and then installing npm packages in the builder/partner product directory.